-Slate's clean, functional design ensures that users do not need technical expertise to maximize its powerful capabilities.
+The clean, functional design of Slate ensures that users do not need technical expertise to maximize its powerful capabilities.
 The intuitive interface and straightforward systems simplify training needs and empower users to stand up their business processes quickly.
-It is helpful to understand a few important elements of the Slate implementation process before attending the Fundamentals of Slate training.
+It is helpful to understand a few important elements of the Slate implementation process before beginning the Slate Certified - Fundamentals of Slate for Student Success course in the Learning Lab.

 The time required to implement Slate depends on the project timeframe and the resources you allocate throughout the implementation.
 In general, the more aggressive the timeframe, the more time Slate Captains need to devote to Slate.

 One notable difference between Slate and other systems is that Slate does not typically have one systemwide “go live” date.
-Slate is designed to “go live” gradually as tasks on the Slate Roadmap are accomplished.
+Slate is designed to “go live” gradually as items within your project plan are completed.
 For example, when communications and person records are set, these may “go live” before the event management and appointment scheduling process is ready to launch.

 A sample Slate “go live” schedule may look like this: